-But what happens when you want to gamble with someone else, but both of you want to bet on the same outcome occurring?
-You could bet on a particular score being achieved, or the timing of an event.
-But what happens if the options are limited: is the correct direction to turn left or right ?
-Or if you have identical views: the game will end in a nil-nil draw, or a mutual friend will give up their resolution on a certain day because of some specific event?
+You could bet on a particular score, or the timing of an event.
+But how about if the options are limited: is the correct direction to turn left or right?
+Or if you have identical views: the game will end in a nil-nil draw, or this party will win the election?

-The bet can go ahead if one of you is more sure than the other that they’re correct.
-An analogy would be that two memorabilia traders each have a copy of a certain piece of memorabilia, perhaps a Ram Man figurine from He-Man.
+Here, the bet can go ahead as long as one of you is more sure than the other that they’re correct.
+This isn’t that strange in the world of commerce.
+Here an analogy would be that two memorabilia traders each have a copy of a certain piece of memorabilia, perhaps a Ram Man figurine from He-Man.
 One trader thinks it’s worth £10, but the other thinks it’s only worth £5.
 As long as they have no emotional attachments to their figurines, it makes economic sense for the second trader to sell his Ram Man figure to the first at some price between £5 and £10.
 If they agree on £7.50, then each will believe they are making a profit of £2.50.
 At least one of them will be ‘wrong’, in some way, however: the first trader might know of a naive collector or have some extra information or skill that the second doesn’t, or one might simply be deluded.

 Let’s consider two gamblers, Blaise and Pierre, who both think that the Red team will beat the Blue team, but the first is 95% confident, and the other is only 85% confident.
 Then the bet can proceed.
-Here’s one possible way to go about it: I think I was probably inspired by the bidding system in the dice game Perudo.
+Here’s one possible way to go about it: on reflection I was probably inspired by the bidding system in the dice game Perudo.

 Blaise starts by offering even odds: if Red wins Pierre gives him £1, otherwise he’ll pay £1 to Pierre.
 If there’s more than two possible outcomes, say , Blaire might start at £ to £1, or any other agreed value.